CityOfZion/neo-boa/docs/source/example/index.rst

 This example show how to add numbers.
 It is also an example of a smart contract that accepts multiple parameters (4).

-.. automodule:: boa.tests.src.AddTest1
+.. automodule:: example.AddTest1

 Lists
 =====

 This example shows how to create and manipulate lists.

-.. automodule:: boa.tests.src.ArrayTest
+.. automodule:: example.ArrayTest

 Binary Operators